Eugene O'Neill National Historic Site: Current situation

 Eugene O'Neill Foundation is looking for subscribers.

+Deferred maintenance information is available through the National Park Service website (pdf).

 Archive

 The Foundation maintains an archive of Eugene O'Neill-related material at Tao House (including photographs, playbills, manuscripts, posters, and O'Neill's original phonograph record collection) and sponsors events such as productions of O'Neill plays, staged in the adjacent barn.

 Visiting the house

 The National Park Service does not publish the address of the property, but it is widely known that it is located near Kuss Road in Danville.
 A locked gate prevents unauthorized vehicles from reaching the site.
 The Site occupies 13 acre accessible via car only by private road, so advance reservations are required to visit.
 Private vehicles are not allowed.
 Transportation to the site is provided by a twice-daily free shuttle from Danville at 10am and noon on Wednesdays to Sundays and also at 2pm on Saturdays.
 Reservations are required except on Saturdays when tours are self-guided.

 Trails from Las Trampas Regional Wilderness also lead to the site.
 Reservations are also recommended for those arriving for a tour via horseback or on foot.